Welcome to Mental Models For Wall Street.

 The Mental Models eBook/script.

-Bonus lecture containing a link to my other Udemy courses.
+Bonus lecture containing a link to more free content.

 Joe B Marwood is a trader and investor specialising in financial trading and mechanical trading systems.